vgupta123/sumpubmed/README.md

 @inproceedings{bharti2020,
-  booktitle = "Proceedings of the 2021 Conference of the Association for Computational Linguistics: Student Research Workshop", title={SUMPUBMED: Summarization Dataset of PubMed Scientific Article}, author={Bharti, Prerna and Gupta, Vivek and Nokhiz, Pegah and Karnick, Harish}, publisher = "Association for Computational Linguistics", year = "2021", url={https://vgupta123.github.io/docs/121-paper.pdf}
+  booktitle = "Proceedings of the 2021 Conference of the Association for Computational Linguistics: Student Research Workshop", title={SUMPUBMED: Summarization Dataset of PubMed Scientific Article}, author={Gupta, Vivek and Bharti, Prerna and Nokhiz, Pegah and Karnick, Harish}, publisher = "Association for Computational Linguistics", year = "2021", url={https://vgupta123.github.io/docs/121-paper.pdf}